dimitardanailov/gmail-helper/README.md

 # Mail helper

+If you want to try or use project please visit: https://fir-playgrounds.firebaseapp.com

 ## Why I'm working on this tool ?

-Each day my mailbox receives a lot of different "structure"  and "unstructure" data.
-What means "structure" and "unstructure" data.

-If you want to try or use project please visit: https://fir-playgrounds.firebaseapp.com

-### Structure data
+Each day my mailbox receives a lot of emails.
+To reduce my reading time I've been using a lot of labels (at this moment I have 500+ diffferent labels).
+For me email which has at least one email is **structure data**.

+I created this tool because I'd like to **increase** my productivity. **First version could create a filter.
+Filter creates or update an existing label.**

+### More about Gmail Labels and Filters

 Gmail has two great features: ["Labels"](https://support.google.com/mail/answer/118708?co=GENIE.Platform%3DAndroid&hl=en) and ["Filters"](https://support.google.com/mail/answer/6579?hl=en).
 What's my understation about `Labels` and `Filters`.
 Labels are similar like folders.
 Filters automatically labels arriving emails.

-### Unstructure data

-Creating filters and labels is a painful task from my experience at Gmail.
-You have a lot of steps to create a simple `label` and `filter`.
-First version creating a simple `label` by `filter keyword`.

 ### Architecture

-I'm a learner.
-I'd like to use the latest technologies.
+I don't have deadline or budget restrictions :) I decided to use **only** the latest techologies trends.
 Technology stack includes:

-Libraries:

 - [Native web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
 Project supports only Chrome.
 - Gmail API